 Francesco Ferrari joined IFOM in 2015 and here he coordinates a new research group focusing on computational genomics.

-Francesco Ferrari graduated with honors in Medical Biotechnology at the University of Modena in 2004, with a thesis on microarray-based gene expression profiling of melanocytes from melanoma patients. read more
+Francesco Ferrari graduated in Medical Biotechnology at the University of Modena in 2004, with a thesis on microarray-based gene expression profiling of melanocytes from melanoma patients in the laboratory of prof. Enrico Tagliafico. read more